lakegrove/Classification_SupervisedLearning_Hit_Songs/README.md

-# Metis Music Festival
+# Metis Music Label

 #### Question/need:
-* The purpose of my model will be to use Spotify features to figure out what will be a hit song and therefore Artists to book for an upcoming music festival I want to put on in the summer of 2021.
-By looking at what Songs are the best across Genres, festivals can book the best spread of artists to maximize attendance and revenues for the festival while providing high quality music and potential artist collaboration.
+* The purpose of my model will be to use Spotify features to figure out what characterisitcs make up a hit song.
+A hit song will be defined by time spent on the weekly 100 billboard chart.
+Given the nature of music and what constitutes a hit is always changing, we will break up the data by decade.
+This way we can see if we can predict what makes a hit song during a particular time frame as well as the features most common among those songs that are hits in the same time frame.

-By identifying good artists or artisits that are simiilar we can have an idea of who we can target.
-And if we can't get the top line artists we can find artists with similar sound to fill in place.
+By identifying good song features we can sell this information to producers looking for the next best thing and whats hot or even to producers looking to blend in success from a particular time period into new music releases today.
+As music tastes are all over the spectrum with many, for example calling the sixties and seventies the best time for music while many in the younger crowd preferring the styles of the current day.

+Metis Music label can then figure out what type of artists to go out and sign depending on which type of music characteristics fit with that artist and target audience they want to pursue to make a successful label.

 #### Data Description:
-* I plan to aquire data from the Spotify application using packages and/or code to access the Spotify API to get features for songs and Artists.
+* For this I will be using Kaggle data assmebled from the past five decades in combination with a target variable of 0 or 1 if that song for that artist appeared in the weekly top 100 at that time.
+There are roughly 5,000 to 7,000 songs per decade.

 * I expect to work with things like spotify's own meaures of Danceability, Energy, Key, Loudness, Speechiness, Acoustiness, Instrumnetalness and others.